cchitsiang/awesome-stars/topics.md

 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the
 - [cicadahq/cicada](https://github.com/cicadahq/cicada) - Write CI/CD pipelines using TypeScript
 - [tremorlabs/tremor](https://github.com/tremorlabs/tremor) - The React library to build dashboards fast.
-- [inngest/inngest-js](https://github.com/inngest/inngest-js) - Serverless event-driven systems, background jobs, and scheduled jobs for TypeScript & JavaScript
+- [inngest/inngest-js](https://github.com/inngest/inngest-js) - The developer platform for easily building reliable workflows with zero infrastructure for TypeScript & JavaScript
 - [ahuangege/mydog](https://github.com/ahuangege/mydog) - typescript编写的分布式游戏服务器框架（a distributed game server framework coded by typescript）
 - [SocketSomeone/nestjs-resilience](https://github.com/SocketSomeone/nestjs-resilience) - 🛡️ A module for improving the reliability and fault-tolerance of your NestJS applications
 - [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.